Jakemcp97/pp4-gamer-frontier-blog/README.md

 - allow user profiles to have more depth (eg. a bio, profile picture, friends)
 - an internal messaging system

+### Use of agile methodology

+Throughout the development of this project, i constantly developed ideas or planned to improve features as it went along.
+To keep track of these a Github kanban board was created with the purpose of streamlining my ideas to completion success rate.

+I also used it to plan out my user stories, which i created a simple template based on the one used at code institue.

+Github’s Kanban board is an extremely useful feature that this project used.
+Through it, tasks were marked conveniently when done, and User Stories were closed when fulfilled.
+Here is the link for the project’s Kanban board - [CLICK HERE](https://github.com/users/Jakemcp97/projects/1).
 ## User Stories